agraef/midizap/README.md

 CC0[16]{0} CC1
 ~~~

-But we can't just put these two rules into the configuration file, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
-And the single rule `CC0[16]{0} C0 CC1` won't work either since it only passes the low nibble to the `C0` message.
-However, using a macro call we can massage those rules a bit to obtain the following:
+But we can't just put these two rules into a configuration file, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
+And the single rule `CC0[16]{0} C0 CC1` won't work either, because it only passes the low nibble to the `C0` message.
+However, using a macro call we can massage those rules into an eligible form:

 ~~~
 CC0[] C5 $CC1
 CC1[16]{0} CC1
 ~~~

-This works and the transformation we did here is actually quite straightforward.
+This does exactly what we set out to do, and the transformation of the original rules we applied here is actually quite straightforward.
 In the same vein, we can combine as many different mod translations as we like, even if they involve different moduli and offset transformations.

 If you know C, you will have realized by now that macro translations work pretty much like parameter-less macros in the C programming language.
 The same caveats apply here, too.
 Specifically, the configuration language provides no way to break out of a recursive macro, so you do *not* want to have a macro invoke itself (either directly or indirectly), because that will always lead to an infinite recursion.
 E.g.: